python-openapi/openapi-spec-validator/README.rst

 Examples
 ********

-By default, OpenAPI v3.1 syntax is expected.
-To validate an OpenAPI v3.1 spec:
+By default, OpenAPI spec version is detected.
+To validate spec:

 .. code:: python